Skip to main content

 Authentication errors

-INVALID_API_KEY401Key not found, revoked, or malformed header
+401INVALID_API_KEYKey not found, revoked, or Authorization header is malformed

-TENANT_INACTIVE401The account associated with this key is suspended
+401TENANT_INACTIVEAccount linked to this key is suspended

 {